Request an environmental impact assessment (EIA) screening opinion for a marine licence

 We recommend that a scoping opinion request is also submitted at the same time as a screening opinion request.

-Before issuing a screening opinion, we will consider the proposed works against Schedule A1 and A2 of the Marine Works (EIA) Regulations.
-For projects relevant to Schedule A2, we will consider whether the selection criteria set out in Schedule 1 of the Marine Works (EIA) Regulations are relevant to the project.
+Before issuing a screening opinion, we will consider the proposed works against Schedule A1 and A2 of the Marine Works (Environmental Impact Assessment) Regulations 2007 (as amended).
+For projects that fall under any of the paragraphs of Schedule A2, we will consider whether the selection criteria set out in Schedule 1 of the Marine Works (Environmental Impact Assessment) Regulations (as amended) are relevant to the project.

 Can I submit an application without obtaining a screening opinion?